tnodland/vangst_interview_challenge/README.md

 # Vangst Internship Interview Challenge
-This is an Interview challenege I recieved, the original can be found [here](https://github.com/Carmer/interview_challenge)
+This is an Interview challenge I recieved, the original can be found [here](https://github.com/Carmer/interview_challenge)

 # Setup the Project:
 (Note - the Ruby version is set to 2.7, so you may need to update your ruby version to run this project.
 See RVM or RBENV documentation to do this.)